Execution Strategies

 RoutingStrategy | Fast | Varies | Multi-domain, intent-based routing |

-You can also combine strategies.
-For example, use RoutingStrategy at the top level to route to specialist agents that each use SelfCorrectionStrategy for structured output.
+Strategies compose.
+For example, you can put RoutingStrategy at the top level to route to specialist agents that each use SelfCorrectionStrategy for structured output.

 Custom Strategies

-Implement the ExecutionStrategy protocol to create your own strategy:
+Implement the ExecutionStrategy protocol to write your own strategy:

 from sagewai import ExecutionStrategy, BaseAgent, ChatMessage